 Help them to have realistic expectations of academic goals and social life.
 All students at Warwick are high achievers and many may find they need to work on their perfectionist tendencies.
 Expectations at higher education level will be different to what they were at school.
 Encourage them to discuss concerns about academic work with their personal tutor.
 Keeping in regular contact with personal tutors is extremely important.

-Leaving: for some students, it may be advisable/ necessary to leave Warwick and indeed, this may well be a postive choice.
+Leaving: for some students, it may be advisable/ necessary to leave Warwick and indeed, this may well be a positive choice.
 Warwick may not be the right place to study at the current time.
-It may be possible for your daughter/son to consider temporary withdrawal or to leave and go to another University (perhaps closer to home).
+It may be possible for your young person to consider temporary withdrawal or to leave and go to another University (perhaps closer to home).
 Encourage them to discuss options with their department in the first instance.

 All students are encouraged to register with the Health Centre on campus for routine healthcare, including vaccinations.

 Some treatment provided by the UK's National Health Service (NHS) is free for everyone.
 For other treatment, there are fees for “overseas visitors”, including students.
-For further information please go to the UKCISA website: https://www.ukcisa.org.uk/Information--Advice/Studying--living-in-the-UK/Health-and-healthcare#layer-3209
+For further information please go to the UKCISA website.

-The campus is generally a safe place for students and we have campus security available 24/7.
-There is a shuttlebus service throughout the day and students are advised about how to keep themselves and their property safe.
+The campus is generally a safe place for students and we have Community Safety available 24/7 who advise students about how to keep themselves and their property safe.
 Any student worried about their safety should talk to a member of staff who will be able to advise them on their best options.
-Further information on student safety can be found here.
+See further information on Student Safety.